getify/You-Dont-Know-JS/scope-closures/ch7.md

 Notice that the inner function `getInfo(..)` is not explicitly closed over any of `id`, `name`, or `grade` variables.
 And yet, calls to `info(..)` seem to still be able to access the variables, albeit through use of the `eval(..)` lexical scope cheat (see Chapter 1).

-So all the variables were definitely preserved via closure, despite not being explicitly listed in the inner function.
-Does that disprove the *per variable* assertion in favor of *per scope*?
-Not exactly, either.
+So all the variables were definitely preserved via closure, despite not being explicitly referenced by the inner function.
+So does that disprove the *per variable* assertion in favor of *per scope*?
+Depends.

 Many modern JS engines do apply an *optimization* that removes any variables from a closure scope that aren't explicitly referenced.
 However, as we see with `eval(..)`, there are situations where such an optimization cannot be applied, and the closure scope continues to contain all its original variables.
+In other words, closure must be *per scope*, implementation wise, and then an optional optimization trims down the scope to only what was closed over (a similar outcome as *per variable* closure).

 Even as recent as a few years ago, many JS engines did not apply this optimization; it's possible your websites may still run in such browsers, especially on older or lower-end devices.
 That means it's possible that long-lived closures such as event handlers may be holding onto memory much longer than we would have assumed.